TelemetryDeck/docs/api/default-parameters.md

 - `TelemetryDeck.SDK.name`: The name of the SDK.
 - `TelemetryDeck.SDK.nameAndVersion`: The name and version of the SDK, separated by a space.
 - `TelemetryDeck.SDK.version`: The version of the SDK.
+- `TelemetryDeck.SDK.buildType`: The build type of the SDK.

 ## API